trizin/NFT-Marketplace-on-Avalanche/README.md

 ![mined](images/done.png)

 Congrats!
 We have just minted ourselves an NFT token!
-I will mint myself two more, you can do as many as you want!
+I will mint myself two more.
+You can do as many as you want!

 ## Owned NFT's